-Furnaces are also rated according to their efficiency.
-This is an important factor to pay attention to if you want to minimize your long-term costs.
+When considering the costs of a new furnace, you should also consider its heating efficiency and compatibility with your existing systems.
+Furnaces are rated according to their efficiency, and this is an important factor to pay attention to if you want to minimize your long-term costs.
 A more efficient furnace is usually more expensive upfront but can minimize your energy consumption down the road.

 There's a legal minimum that manufacturers must observe – it's currently at 80%.
 This means that even the cheapest models on the market won't fall below this level.
 Still, going above 90% is a good idea if you can afford it.
 That 10% difference might not seem like much, but it will add up fast as you use the furnace over a couple of years.

 If you're not planning to install your furnace yourself, you should account for additional installation costs in your calculations.
 Those can be expensive – in some cases, more than the furnace itself.
 Gas furnaces are usually the most expensive in this regard.
 You can expect to pay up to almost $2,000 in some cases, depending on the furnace model and specific details related to your home.

 Electric furnaces require little work in comparison, and their installation is correspondingly cheap.
 This further solidifies their position as the option with the lowest upfront costs.
 However, remember that you'll pay for this convenience down the road as your furnace will cost more to operate.